samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 For password hashing, it is RECOMMENDED to encrypt password hashes using an authenticated encryption with associated data (AEAD) scheme {{?RFC5116}} before storage.
 This forces an attacker to compromise the key, which is stored separately from the database, as well as the database before they can begin password cracking.
 If the key is compromised but the database is not, it can be rotated without having to reset any passwords.

-For key derivation, one can use a pepper (e.g. a key file) with a keyed hash function, like HMAC {{!RFC2104}}, on the password prior to calling Balloon for additional security.
+For key derivation, one can feed a secret key into the `pepper` parameter for additional security.
+This forces an attacker to compromise the pepper before they can guess the password.
 It is RECOMMENDED to use a 256-bit pepper.

 ## Security Guarantees